Idle-speed, no-wake zone activated on Santa Fe River

 An idle-speed, no-wake zone was activated today on the Santa Fe River, according to Florida Fish and Wildlife Conservation Commission (FWC) officials.

-“The higher water levels can create navigational hazards, such as floating debris, rocks, stumps and shoaling conditions for unsuspecting boaters,” said FWC Capt.
-Clay Huff, area supervisor.
+“The higher water levels can create navigational hazards, such as floating debris, rocks, stumps and shoaling conditions, for unsuspecting boaters,” said Capt.
+Clay Huff, FWC area supervisor.
+“We just want people to enjoy the river and be safe.”

 The zone will remain activated until the water level recedes below the activation point.